cds-astro/mocpy/docs/index.rst

    contribute

 MOCPy is a Python library allowing easy creation, parsing and manipulation of MOCs (Multi-Order Coverage maps).
 It runs under Python 2 and 3.
+Its code is hosted on `GitHub <https://github.com/cds-astro/mocpy/>`__.

 MOC is an `IVOA standard <http://ivoa.net/documents/MOC/>`__ enabling description of arbitrary sky regions.
 Based on the HEALPix sky tessellation, it maps